List of Digimon Adventure characters: Adventure 02 Partner Digimon

-Wormmon is a larva Digimon and Ken's partner.
+Wormmon is a caterpillar Digimon and Ken's partner.
 He possesses the ability to crawl and generates silk from his mouth.
 When Ken becomes the Digimon Emperor, Wormmon stays by his side hoping that he will return to his normal self.
 Realizing Ken has lost sight of himself, Wormmon sacrifices himself to allow Magnamon to destroy Kimeramon.
 He is later reincarnated at Primary Village and meets a reformed Ken.